 Following World War II, a great push to end segregation began.
 The NAACP grew from 50,000 to half a million members.
 The walls of segregation that existed outside the South started crumbling.
 In 1947, Jackie Robinson broke the color barrier in Major League Baseball and soon black athletes participated in all professional sports.
 In 1948, President Harry S. Truman ordered the integration of the armed forces.

 The greatest victory occurred in 1954.
 In Brown v.
-Board of Education, the U.S. Supreme Court ruled unconstitutional separate schools for blacks and whites.
-This deeply shocked many Southern whites.
+Board of Education, the U.S. Supreme Court ruled unconstitutional separate schools for black people and white people.
+This deeply shocked many Southern white people.
 White Citizens Councils, joined by prominent citizens, sprouted throughout the South.
 They vowed that integration would never take place.
 In this atmosphere, the social protests of the civil rights movement were born.

 The Montgomery Bus Boycott